 Other than durability, the reason fiberglass Parshall flumes are such a good option for measuring influent is their versatility.
 Parshall flumes were designed to handle a wide range of flows, which is very common in a wastewater treatment plant.
 These flumes can be purchased in 20 sizes, allowing you to pick the flume that best matches the needs of your plant.
 Also, Parshall flumes are not vulnerable to solids, which is a concern with wastewater.

 While the best reason to install a Parshall flume in your wastewater operation is this flume’s ability to resist damage from influent flows, this flume type is also very effective at measuring other types of wastewater flows.

 These flumes are also a very effective solution for measuring interplant flow.
 As mentioned, Parshall flumes are very resistant to damage, which means they can measure all the flows in your wastewater plant, whether it has been treated or not.
-In addition, the different sizes of Parshall flumes means you can tailor your flumes to the different flow ranges in your plant.
+In addition, the different sizes of Parshall flumes mean you can tailor your flumes to the different flow ranges in your plant.